arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 The Serial Version UID (serialVersionUID) is a unique identifier used in Java serialization to ensure version compatibility of serialized objects.

 If a class's serialVersionUID does not match during deserialization, an InvalidClassException occurs.

+## 73. Define and differentiate between Static Import, Static Block, Static Method, Static Variable, and Static Class in Java.
+Static Import – It allows using static members of another class without specifying the class name.</br>
+Static Block – It executes once when the class is loaded, used for initialization.</br>
+Static Method – It belongs to the class and can be called without creating an object.</br>
+Static Variable – It is a class-level variable shared among all objects of the class.</br>
+Static Class – Only nested classes can be static, making them independent of the outer class instance.

+## 74. What are the differences between HTTP and HTTPS (HTTP Secure)?
+Security – HTTP transmits data in plain text, while HTTPS encrypts it for security.</br>
+Port – HTTP uses port 80, whereas HTTPS uses port 443.</br>
+SSL/TLS – HTTPS uses SSL/TLS certificates to encrypt data and ensure secure communication.</br>
+SEO & Trust – Google prefers HTTPS for better rankings, and users trust secure sites more.</br>
+Performance – HTTPS may be slightly slower due to encryption but is much safer.

+## 75. What is the JVM (Java Virtual Machine)?
+JVM (Java Virtual Machine) is a runtime environment that executes Java bytecode on any platform.
+It provides features like memory management, garbage collection, and platform independence.

+## 76. Explain the concept of platform independence in Java.
+Platform independence in Java means that Java code can run on any operating system without modification.
+This is possible because Java programs are compiled into bytecode, which the JVM (Java Virtual Machine) interprets and executes on any platform that has a compatible JVM.

+## 77. Is the JVM platform-independent?
+No, the JVM (Java Virtual Machine) is not platform-independent because each operating system has its own specific implementation of the JVM.

+## 78. Who calls the main method in Java?
+In Java, the JVM (Java Virtual Machine) calls the main method when a program starts execution.
+It looks for the public static void main(String[] args) method and runs it as the entry point of the program.

+## 79. Differentiate between JDK, JRE, and JVM in Java.
+JDK (Java Development Kit) – It includes JRE, compiler, and development tools for writing and compiling Java programs.</br>
+JRE (Java Runtime Environment) – It contains JVM and libraries needed to run Java applications.</br>
+JVM (Java Virtual Machine) – It executes Java bytecode and provides platform independence.

+## 80. What are the different memory areas inside the JVM in Java?
+### JVM memory is divided into several areas for efficient execution of Java programs:

+Method Area – Stores class metadata, static variables, and method code.</br>
+Heap – Stores objects and instance variables; shared among all threads.</br>
+Stack – Stores method call frames, local variables, and partial results for each thread.</br>
+PC Register – Holds the address of the currently executing instruction.</br>
+Native Method Stack – Stores native (non-Java) method calls used via JNI (Java Native Interface).

+## 81. Describe the Heap Area in the JVM.
+The Heap Area in JVM is where all Java objects and instance variables are stored.
+It is shared by all threads and managed by the Garbage Collector (GC).</br>

+It has two main parts:</br>
+Young Generation – Stores new objects, and unused ones are quickly removed.</br>
+Old Generation – Stores long-lived objects that survive multiple GC cycles.</br>

+From Java 8 onwards, Metaspace is used to store class metadata instead of the old Permanent Generation.

+## 82. What happens to the JVM when an error or exception occurs in Java?
+### When an error or exception happens in Java, the JVM reacts in different ways:

+Handled Exception – If the exception is caught using try-catch, the program continues running normally.</br>
+Unhandled Exception – If not handled, the JVM stops execution and prints an error message (stack trace).</br>
+Error – Serious issues like OutOfMemoryError or StackOverflowError usually cause the JVM to crash.</br>
+If exceptions are handled properly, the program keeps running; otherwise, the JVM may stop.

+## 83. Is the String constant pool part of the Heap Area in Java?
+Yes, the String Constant Pool is a part of the Heap Area in Java, where string literals are stored to save memory.
+When a string is created using "", it is stored in the pool, but using new String(), it is stored separately in the heap.

+## 84. How does the class loader work in Java?
+### In Java, the Class Loader loads Java classes into memory when required.
+It follows three main steps:
+Loading – Finds the .class file and loads it into memory.</br>
+Linking – Verifies bytecode, allocates memory for static variables, and prepares the class.</br>
+Initialization – Executes static blocks and initializes static variables.</br>

+### There are three types of Class Loaders:
+Bootstrap ClassLoader – Loads core Java classes (java.lang, java.util).</br>
+Extension ClassLoader – Loads classes from ext directory (javax.*).</br>
+Application ClassLoader – Loads user-defined classes from the classpath.

+## 85. What details are stored inside the Method Area in Java?
+The Method Area in Java stores class metadata, static variables, method bytecode, and the runtime constant pool.
+From Java 8 onwards, it is part of Metaspace, replacing the older PermGen ( Permanent Generation ).